jonathaneunice/jonathans-python/README.md

 ## Implementations

 * Python 3, not Python 2.
 It's time to migrate whole-heartedly.

+  Like many, I was laggardly in making the switch.
+Even after Python 3 started getting good (3.3 timeframe, IMO), there just wasn't enough positive reason to make the jump, considering how good Python 2.7 was, how often it was the default version, and general inertia.
+But those days are over.
+Python 3.{3,4,5} are increasingly good, and 3.6 is truly excellent.

-I have long supported Python 3 in my modules and with my students, but still often reached for the familiar  2.7 for my own work.
+  I have long supported Python 3 in my modules and with my students, but still often r eached for the familiar  2.7 for my own work.
 No longer.
 Python 3.6 (released December 2016) is now the place to go if you have any choice in the matter.
 In addition to the superior handling of modern Unicode text (which is everywhere in a global economy) and other 'standard' features of Python 3, 3.6 adds template strings and orders `dict` keys, fixing ugly "Why?!
 Why does Python not do this yet?!" glitches.
   3.6 is both the Python 3 we need and the Python 3 we deserve.

+  I have aliased `python` so it now runs 3.6, and `pip` == `pip3`.
+Python 2.6 is the earliest release I will support in any way.
+Both it and even 2.7 are now seen more in the rear-view mirror than in daily use.

 * CPython, aka the standard, C-based implementation of Python you'd get from [python.org](https://www.python.org/) and other source.
 The Gold Standard and generally best place to run Python code.
+* [PyPy](https://bitbucket.org/pypy/pypy) - Accelerated JIT implementation of
+  Python.
+Good currency with CPython.
+I test and certify all my code against PyPy, and occasionally use it when CPython isn't fast enough.
-* [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (JVM).
+* [Jython](https://hg.python.org/jython) - Implementation of Python programming
+  language written in Java for the Java virtual machine (JVM).
 I used to test all my libraries against Jython and to be hopeful for a JVM-resident Python, but my hopes for it have dimmed over time.
 Development is slow and the versions are back-level vs. standard CPython.
 It also doesn't easily support C-implemented libraries like `lxml` and `numpy` which are essential to much of my code.
 The standard execution environment now seems to be Linux-in-the-cloud, not JVM.
 Time marches on.
 Still, love it as an old fling.
-* [PyPy](https://bitbucket.org/pypy/pypy) - Accelerated JIT implementation of Python.
-Good currency with CPython.
-I test and certify all my code against PyPy, and occasionally use it when CPython isn't fast enough.
+* Other implementations.
+I'll believe it when I see it.
+PyPy and Jython show how entirely difficult it is to build and maintain a reall full-Python equivalent.
+  Small teams may make magic, but rarely on the scale and with the consistency and speed required for core platforms.

 ## Interactive Interpreter